 The cost of external customs declarations is of the order of €30-€70 per declaration depending on traders’ provider and on whether it is an export declaration or an import declaration (dearer), in some cases more or less.
-They could be done by a customs agent or traders’ logistics company.
-This would imply an external cost of up to €100 per transaction involving both an export and import.
-The UK cost would be similar on average about £90.
+They could be done by a customs agent or traders’ logistics company/ freight forwarder.
+This would imply a total external cost of up to €100 per transaction involving both an export and import.
+The UK cost would be similar on average of about £90.

 The logistics provider may separately invoice the customs declarations.
 It may roll the service into its general costs to traders but there would still be a direct connection between the volume of declarations made and the fees.

 In contrast after initial training and standing fees, traders’ marginal cost for additional declaration where traders are a larger user say more than 50 consignments per month could be a little as €5 each or less in the case of inhouse declarations.

 The above is indicative and does not take account of costs arising from Revenue and HMRC interventions and incremental cost of the logistics provider for liaising with traders and in relation to its own customs obligations such as an e manifest.